- Quick grab the rice and some puzzles. Let’s make a puzzle sorting station.

 Or the LEGO bath.

-They work for all kids, varying ages, different levels and they make time move just a little faster on days when it might actually be moving backwards.
+They work for a ton of kids, varying ages, different levels and make time move just a little faster on days when it might actually be moving backwards.

-I decided it was time to try this activity with my youngest (3) who HATES PUZZLES.
+I decided it was time to try the puzzle sorting station with my youngest (3) who hates puzzles.

 He’s never connected with them.
 He’s never loved them.
 Puzzles are not what makes him tick.